hanchon-live/docs/_posts/2021-04-28-login-with-styled-components-and-react-bootstrap.md

 last_modified_at: 2021-04-28T12:59:30+01:00
 ---

-We are going to create a login page using `react bootstrap` components and providing the style with the lib `styled-components`
+We are going to create a **Login page** using [react-bootstrap](https://react-bootstrap.github.io/) components and [styled-components](https://styled-components.com/).

+{% include figure image_path="/assets/posts/login-page/header.png" alt="React bootstrap styled components" caption="" %}
+{% include toc icon="cog" title="Content" %}

 # Requirements
-This guide assumes you already have installed in your system `node v.15.14.0` or newer.
+This guide assumes you already have installed in your system [node v.15.14.0](https://github.com/nvm-sh/nvm) or newer.

 ## Setting up the environment:
-We have to create a new react project for our login page.
+We have to create a new `react-app` for our login page.

 ``` sh
 mkdir styled-components-loginPage